OpenKH/OpenKh/docs/ddd/worlds.md

 |  ??00   | エンディング | Ending |

 ## **Treasure Planet**

+This world isn't accessible through normal means.
+Files have to be romhacked to access these rooms because no World ID remains in the game to allow its access.

 | **Map** | **Japanese** | **English** | **Comment** |
 |---------|--------------|-------------|-------------|